 As you model, the last point added is left as the current model point.
 You can change the current model point by clicking with the first mouse button near a point in any contour that is present on the section.
 This is one way to change the contour or object being modeled.
 If you click with the first button at a position that is far from any model points, the current point and contour become undefined.
 If you then add a model point, it will be placed in a new contour, so this is yet another way to begin a new contour.

 The third mouse button is used to modify existing points by either moving or deleting them.
 Use this button alone to move one or more points; hold down the Ctrl key to delete points under the cursor while clicking or holding down the third button.

 The toolbar for the Zap window has a number of useful controls.

 3dmod has many hot keys, which are listed both in the man page for 3dmod and in a help page that can be accessed from the Help-Hot Keys menu entry.
 These hot keys will work from all of the 3dmod image display windows, and even from the Info Window or other dialog boxes.
 There are also hot keys active only in particular windows, which are described in the help for those windows.
+Most of these hot keys are accessible in a popup menu when you click with the right mouse button over the toolbar of a window.
+This feature provides a handy way to look up an obscure but useful hot key.
 The most commonly used hot keys are listed here:

 PageUp Show the next section (increase Z)